14 Jun SCALE at Tiger’s Nest – HAT.tec joins in for annual NATO Tiger Meet

 As part of this prestigious exercise, we are thrilled to contribute to the advancement of NATO’s operational capabilities and strengthen our partnerships within the defense community.

-In this exercise, HAT.tec‘s focus is on connecting and testing tactical data links (TDL) such as Link16 and the integration of the CESMO electronic warfare network within our advanced mission software SCALE.
+In this exercise, HAT.tec‘s focus is on connecting and testing tactical data links () such as TDL and the integration of the Link16 electronic warfare network within our advanced mission software CESMOSCALE.

 Our team is closely collaborating with Bundeswehr (German Federal Armed Forces) and NATO partners to ensure the flawless integration of real-time data sharing and mission planning capabilities which are crucial to ensure seamless communication and coordination during joint operations to improve situational awareness and operational efficiency of participating units and thus guarantee the success of joint operations.